-One of the first steps I took when I reached financial armageddon was to take on my credit cards.
+One of the first money management steps I took when I reached financial armageddon was to take on my credit cards.
 I was paying hundreds of dollars each month in finance charges and it had to stop or else I would never get out of debt.
 I didn’t really want to go to a credit counseling service either because I knew that these services often damage your credit because of the heavy-handed approach they use with your creditors.

 Instead, I spent about half a day reworking my finance charges and I ended up reducing them by about 80%.
 After that, I just started making larger-than-usual payments and soon the amount that I owed shriveled up and blew away.

 Here’s how I took on the credit cards by myself – and won.